naeemark/FunBank/README.md

 - As we are mocking a banking system, there should be a locking system on JPA to avoid auto change in schema.
 - There shouldn't be a possibility to modify the database via JPA
 - There should be a separate database to be used for testing purposes along with pre-populated data if required.
-- For demostration purpose, an API frontend should be provided...i.e Swagger
+- For demonstration purpose, an API frontend should be provided...i.e Swagger

 #### Entities ####
 - As per the given statement, there will be two entities